typhonjs-node-build-test/rollup-plugin-pkg-imports/README.md

 Essentially, `importsResolve` is a convenience mechanism when using Rollup to automatically resolve import specifiers.
 The referenced packages are included in the bundle generated without having to manually configure `@rollup/plugin-replace` or `@rollup/plugin-alias`.

+Additionally, you may provide a string array `exportConditions` in the plugin options to resolve specific export conditions.
+The default is `['node', 'import']`.

 For instance if you are using `Vite 4.2+` import specifiers are automatically resolved in production / Rollup builds.
 This plugin functions in a similar manner, but handy for direct Rollup builds.